 Students conducting research in upper-level courses are developing familiarity with the conventions and shape of the conversation within the discipline.
-They should also become familiar with specialized sources used within the discipline.
-Our assessment plan (pdf) outlines goals for all students; students in upper-level courses will be able to identify key research tools, locate high quality sources, articulate salient elements of research within their discipline, and use sources effectively as they enter the scholarly conversation.
+They should be able to identify key research tools, locate high quality sources, articulate salient elements of research within their discipline, and use sources effectively as they enter the scholarly conversation.

 These skills need to be taught and reinforced.
 Don't assume students learned how to use the library in the FTS.
 What they learned was limited (usually to being able to find books on the shelves and search a database), may have been forgotten, or may not take into account recent changes in the Library.

 Students tell us they learn by doing and they learn from the models provided by their professors.
 The most important predictor of students' success in finding, reading, and using sources is the number of times they engage in those activities.
 The librarians are happy to discuss assignments you are designing and to brainstorm additional ideas and strategies.

-In addition to struggling to varying degrees with the issues they faced as first-year students, students beyond the first year engage in several common research behaviors.
-They tend to do the following things.
+In addition to the issues they faced as first-year students, upper class students engage in several common research behaviors.
+They tend to do the following things: